Dimitrovska/python-advanced-softuni-university/README.md

 # python-advanced-softuni-university
-This is a repository for Python Andvanced course, which I have studied in Softuni University, Bulgaria.
+This is a repository for Python Andvanced course, which I have recently studied at Softuni University, Bulgaria.